Gav1012/pokewebdex/README.md

 I want to create a web version of the Pokedex from the Pokemon game series, but only using the first 151 / Pokemon, including a search feature and a randomizer for my endpoints.
+Will need more efficient way to incorporate more Pokemon into the database

 # Running Application
 Copy from repo and type npm install in the terminal /